 What is the right of free speech under the Texas Citizens Participation Act?

-Note that speech does not have to be objectively true to be a matter of public concern.
+Speech does not have to be objectively true to be a matter of public concern.
 For example, the Act protects the right to state opinions about products, services, and even published works of art.

 What does the right to petition mean under the Texas Citizens Participation Act?

-The right to petition, which could be described as the right to communicate to the government, is a First Amendment right under the U.S. Constitution and the Texas Constitution.
 The Texas Citizens Participation Act protects this right to petition.
 See Texas Civil Practices and Remedies Code 27.001(4) for the full definition of “right to petition” under Texas law, along with a list of the types of government proceedings that the Act protects.

 Talk to a lawyer if you think someone filed a SLAPP suit against you because you were exercising your right to petition.